 The Bottom Line of Drinking 2 Glasses of Water Each Morning

 - I have considerable more energy in the morning

 - My bowel movements have never been more regular

 - Also, for the last couple of days, I stopped having problems with acid reflux, but I will come back with information after I stop drinking both carbonated water and its evil sister, soda.

 I wholeheartedly recommend you to try this at home.
-As for this habit being the secret to a slinky physique with little effort, I will come back with proof after a couple of months.
+As for this habit, it seems to be the secret to a slinky physique with little effort.
+I will come back with proof after a couple of months.

 PS: I’m still trying to live a healthy lifestyle and give up soda, but I must admit that I do indulge with an occasional Coke.
 After all, I’m only human.

 PPS: Every time I buy soda, I buy the little glass bottles, never plastic, never aluminum cans.

 The 4 Months Update on Drinking Two Glasses of Water Each Morning